On the Poset of Multichains: Introduction

 \section{Introduction}

-The incidence algebra of a locally finite poset $\PP=(P,\leq)$ consists of all real-valued functions of two variables, say $f(x,y)$, where $x$ and $y$ range over the elements of $\PP$, and where $f(x,y)=0$ if $x\not\leq y$.
-Among the elements of this algebra are two mutually inverse functions, the \alert{zeta function} and the \alert{M{\"o}bius function}, which are given by
+The incidence algebra of a locally finite poset $\PP=(P,\leq)$, as introduced by G.-C.~Rota~\cite{rota64foundations}, consists of all real-valued functions of two variables, say $f(x,y)$, where $x$ and $y$ range over the elements of $\PP$, and where $f(x,y)=0$ if $x\not\leq y$.
+Among the elements of this algebra are two mutually inverse functions, the \defn{zeta function} and the \defn{M{\"o}bius function}, which are given by

 respectively.
-Both of these functions are involved in the famous M{\"o}bius Inversion Formula~\cite{rota64foundations}*{Proposition~2}, which in a sense generalizes the Inclusion-Exclusion Principle.
-Moreover, the M{\"o}bius function provides a deep link between combinatorics and algebraic topology in that the value of the M{\"o}bius function given by the least and the greatest element of $\PP$ coincides with the reduced Euler characteristic of the order complex of the proper part of $\PP$, \ie the simplicial complex whose facets are the chains of $\PP$ not involving the least and greatest element~\cite{stanley11enumerative}*{Proposition~3.8.6} .
+Both of these functions are involved in the famous M{\"o}bius Inversion Formula~\cite{rota64foundations}*{Proposition~2}, which generalizes the Inclusion-Exclusion Principle.
+Moreover, the M{\"o}bius function provides a deep link between combinatorics and algebraic topology: if $\PP$ has a least and a greatest element, then the value of the M{\"o}bius function given by these elements coincides with the reduced Euler characteristic of the order complex of the proper part of $\PP$~\cite{stanley11enumerative}*{Proposition~3.8.6}.
 Much work has been done on the computation of the M{\"o}bius function for special posets, and many tools have been developed to aid this process.
-We refer the reader to \cite{stanley11enumerative}*{Section~3} and \cites{bjorner96topological,wachs07poset} for more background.
+We refer the reader to \cite{stanley11enumerative}*{Section~3} and \cites{bjorner96topological,wachs07poset}.

-In a sense, the zeta function can be seen as a starting point for the work presented in this paper.
-Suppose that $\PP$ is a poset with a least element $\hat{0}$ and a greatest element $\hat{1}$.
-Then $\zeta^{m}(\hat{0},\hat{1})$ determines precisely the number of multichains in $\PP$ of length $m-1$.
-This gives rise to the definition of the \alert{zeta polynomial} of $\PP$ by setting $Z(\PP,m)=\zeta^{m}(\hat{0},\hat{1})$.
+To some extent, the zeta function can be seen as a starting point for the work presented in this paper.
+Suppose that $\PP$ is a poset with a least element $\hat{0}$ and greatest element $\hat{1}$.
+Then $\zeta^{m}(\hat{0},\hat{1})$ is precisely the number of multichains of $\PP$ of length $m-1$.
+This gives rise to the definition of the \defn{zeta polynomial} of $\PP$ by setting $Z(\PP,m)=\zeta^{m}(\hat{0},\hat{1})$.
 Observe that this polynomial can be evaluated on all integers, since the zeta function is invertible.
-See \cite{stanley11enumerative} for more background and details.
-Some more enumerative results on the zeta polynomial of certain posets can be found in \cite{breckenridge93chains}.
+See \cite{stanley11enumerative}*{Section~3.12} for more background and details.
+Some more enumerative results involving the zeta polynomial of certain posets can be found in \cite{breckenridge93chains}.

+We will, however, touch the enumerative aspect of the zeta polynomial only briefly, and rather focus on structural aspects of the set of $m$-multichains instead.
+In particular, we view these multichains inside the $m^{\text{th}}$ direct power of $\PP$, which equips them naturally with a partial order; we denote this \defn{poset of $m$-multichains} by $\PP^{[m]}$.